NYC prosecutors intend to bring new sexual assault charges against Harvey Weinstein ahead of retrial

 Aidala said his client simply wants to get the trial going as soon as possible, noting he’s in his fifth year of incarceration.

-“He’s suffering tremendously,” Aidala said, adding that Weinstein suffers from macular degeneration, fluid in his lungs and heart and diabetes that is “through the roof” because of the poor diet behind bars.
+“He’s suffering tremendously,” Aidala said, adding that the 72-year-old suffers from macular degeneration, fluid in his lungs and heart and diabetes that is “through the roof” because of the poor diet behind bars.

 “He’s basically getting no treatment for any of it,” Aidala said.
 “He’s not a young man.
 He’s a sick man.”